 The process known as Launcher Application or usbdevice or Game Launcher or OSD Setup or Dr.Web ® CureIt or MailScan Dispatcher Launcher

-belongs to software CyberScrub® Privacy Suite or DeviceManager or BMO WORLD or East-Tec Eraser (version 2009 Version) or Project1 or eScan/MailScan/ X-Spam for Windows or Echo24 Windows Driver or usbdevice
+belongs to software CyberScrub® Privacy Suite or DeviceManager or BMO WORLD or East-Tec Eraser (version 2009 Version) or Project1 or eScan/MailScan/ X-Spam for Windows or usbdevice or Dr.Web CureIt

-by CyberScrub (www.cyberscrub.com) or The TechGuys or HH or eInstruction or EAST Technologies (www.east-tec.com) or MicroWorld Technologies (www.escanav.com) or Echo Digital Audio or Oberon Media (corp.oberon-media.com).
+by CyberScrub (www.cyberscrub.com) or The TechGuys or HH or eInstruction or EAST Technologies (www.east-tec.com) or MicroWorld Technologies (www.escanav.com) or Oberon Media (corp.oberon-media.com) or Doctor Web (www.drweb.com).

 Description: Launch.exe is not essential for Windows and will often cause problems.
 Launch.exe is located in a subfolder of "C:\Program Files".

 The Launch.exe file is not a Windows core file.
 There is no file information.
-The program starts upon Windows startup (see Registry key: Run, MACHINE\Run, MACHINE\User Shell Folders, User Shell Folders).
-The file has a digital signature.
+Launch.exe is digitally signed.
+The software is loaded during the Windows boot process (see Registry key: Run, MACHINE\Run, MACHINE\User Shell Folders, User Shell Folders).
 Launch.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 34% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 37% dangerous, however you should also read the user reviews.

 Recommended: Identify Launch.exe related errors

 If Launch.exe is located in the C:\Windows\System32 folder, the security rating is 71% dangerous.
 The file size is 10,240 bytes.
-There is no information about the author of the file.
+The software has no file description.
 The program is not visible.
-Launch.exe is located in the Windows folder, but it is not a Windows core file.
-It is not a Windows core file.
+It is located in the Windows folder, but it is not a Windows core file.
+The Launch.exe file is not a Windows system file.
 Launch.exe is able to monitor applications.

 If Launch.exe is located in a subfolder of C:\Windows, the security rating is 72% dangerous.
 The file size is 10,240 bytes (66% of all occurrences) or 1,036,288 bytes.
-There is no information about the author of the file.
+There is no file information.
 The program is not visible.
-It is located in the Windows folder, but it is not a Windows core file.
-Launch.exe is not a Windows core file.
+Launch.exe is located in the Windows folder, but it is not a Windows core file.
+The file is not a Windows core file.
 Launch.exe is able to monitor applications and manipulate other programs.

 If Launch.exe is located in a subfolder of the user's profile folder, the security rating is 22% dangerous.
 The file size is 12,681,200 bytes.